IXIXIXIXIXIXIXIXIX/pyMenus/README.md

 git clone git@github.com:IXIXIXIXIXIXIXIXIX/pyMenus.git

 ### Use
-Constructor for both IntReturnMenu and ObjectReturnMenu take a list of objects as an argument and a string as an optional argument.
+Constructor for both **IntReturnMenu** and **ObjectReturnMenu** take a list of objects as an argument and a string as an optional argument.
 The optional arg is the string that prompts the user to choose an option.
 Absent this argument, there is a default.

 Ensure that the objects in your list are either human-readable strings or have their \_\_str\_\_ defined as recognisable unique strings as this is what the user will be presented to choose from.

-Instances of IntReturnMenu will return the index of the object that the user selects as an *int*.
+Instances of **IntReturnMenu** will return the index of the object that the user selects as an *int*.
-Instances of ObjectReturnMenu will return the object chosen by the user.
+Instances of **ObjectReturnMenu** will return the object instance chosen by the user.

-IntReturnMenu lends itself particularly well to lists of strings, with the return indicating which of several different programmatic pathways to progress.
+**IntReturnMenu** lends itself particularly well to lists of strings, with the return indicating which of several different programmatic pathways to progress.